Jane Lawton: Career

-After college she worked briefly for IBM.
+After college Lawton worked briefly for IBM.
 She also worked as Special Assistant to the Speaker of the United States House of Representatives, Carl Albert, until the birth of her first child in 1974.
 She became a member of the Town of Chevy Chase Town Council in 1981, later becoming treasurer, then chairperson (this position is now mayor).
 Later, she was Special Assistant to Neil Potter when he was County Executive of Montgomery County.
 After Doug Duncan succeeded Potter, she became the County Cable Administrator.
 In the state legislature, she was originally appointed to fill the seat of former delegate John Hurson, but was elected in her own right in the fall of 2006.
 She passed two bills during her brief time in office.
 The following session, two more bills were passed in her name, one of which was a Farms-to-Schools program she had been working on the previous session and planned to introduce during the 2008 legislative session.
 She also served on the Environmental Matters Committee while in the House.